 4. Focus On The Task At Hand

 Mothers are the supreme goddesses when it comes to multitasking.
 Doing the marketing, sending kids to their extracurricular classes and shooting out professional emails – easy-peasy, RIGHT?
 Research shows that women feel stress when they try to do multiple things at once.
 They especially do not enjoy when their multi-tasking is a combination of work, household chores and child rearing.
-Studies are also showing that while some forms of multitasking are ok, doing too much at one time may lead one to become frazzled, make mistakes and eventually burn out (Source).
+Studies are also showing that while some forms of multitasking are okay.
+Doing too much at one time may lead one to become frazzled, make mistakes and eventually burn out (Source).

 5. Get Organized

 Most of the moms I spoke to agree that the secret to efficiency for busy moms is organization.
 Keep everything in their place.
-For example, paints, drawing paper and colouring tools are kept at the artwork corner while sports gear are kept in another.
+For example, paints, drawing paper and coloring tools are kept at the artwork corner while sports gear are kept in another.
 This reduces the amount of time spent searching for items.
 All members of the family should be aware and abide by the “rules of placement”.
 Cecilia, a PR professional, syncs her children’s activities with her work diary so that she is better able to plan and prioritize her schedule.

 6. Delegate Tasks

 As with any successful organization, find the right staff and train them to help you with the daily management of the kids and the house.
 Efficient moms have an entourage of people to help them – helpers, grandparents, aunties, friends, childcare, or network of mommies your children’s friends.
-So, create a network of people who can help you – have neighbours who will be happy to take your kids in for playdates a couple of times a week or friends who don’t mind ferrying your kids to and from activities.
+So, create a network of people who can help you – have neighbors who will be happy to take your kids in for play-dates a couple of times a week or friends who don’t mind ferrying your kids to and from activities.
 Corporate executive Stephanie Yu, admits that she is a weekend mum and is very grateful to her own mother who helps ferry her three girls aged 9 to 14 to their various social, enrichment, and after-school activities in the afternoons while she is at work.

 7. Be Flexible And Creative

-Organized moms share that keeping a sense of humour is a must, especially during trying times like learning homework or delays in schedules.
+Organized moms share that keeping a sense of humor is a must, especially during trying times like learning homework or delays in schedules.
 Adelene shares that if you need to revise work with your kids, find interesting ways to do it “on the run” eg. singing the time-tables or spelling words in the car.
 She also does admin stuff like scheduling or making to-do lists during waiting time.

 8. Discipline Your Kids

 This is a tough one for many working moms who have to assuage their guilt of not spending enough time with their children.
 But moms of disciplined children know better.
-It takes MORE time to sort out episodes of a child’s temper tantrum than teaching and disciplining your kid to understand the consequences of misbehaviour.
+It takes MORE time to sort out episodes of a child’s temper tantrum than teaching and disciplining your kid to understand the consequences of misbehavior.
 Kay, a marketing professional at an international IT firm shares when she and her husband work from home, their two girls, aged 5 and 10 understand and respect their parents’ working space.
 The girls have learned that when the office door is closed, mom and dad are working and they automatically switch to indoor voices.

 9. Stress Relieving Strategies